jlxip/bsgemini/README.md

 Real simple, two environment variables:
 - `BSG_PORT` defaults to 1964 (1 below the standard Gemini port, 1965).
 Specifies the port to listen to, on all interfaces.
 - `BSG_ROOT` defaults to `/gemini`.
 Specifies the root of the static server.
 - `BSG_THREADS` defaults to the number of threads in the CPU.
-Do not use more, since performance will go down.
+Do not use more, performance will go down.

 Below the root, files should exist.
 Accessing `gemini://server/hello` checks for the existence of `$BSG_ROOT/hello`.
 - If it's a file, it's served.